rgeraldes24/solc/docs/assembly.rst

 .. warning::
-    Inline assembly is a way to access the Ethereum Virtual Machine at a low level.
+    Inline assembly is a way to access the Zond Virtual Machine at a low level.
 This bypasses several important safety features and checks of Solidity.
 You should only use it for tasks that need it, and only if you are confident with using it.